Hieu Minh Ngo: The crime and its beginning

 Ngo Minh Hieu is a Vietnamese.
 He was born in Gia Lai, Vietnam, on October 8, 1989.

 In his late teens, he went to New Zealand and aimed to become a network expert.
 By that time, he was already an administrator of several dark web hacker forums.
-He discovered vulnerability in the school’s network ^{(what school??)} that can be exploited to steal credit card and bank accounts information.
+He discovered vulnerability in the school’s network that can be exploited to steal credit card and bank accounts information.
 “I did contact the IT technician, but they don't care, so I hacked the whole system,” Hieu recalled.
 “Then I took advantage of the same vulnerability to hack other websites.
 I stole lots of information.”
 Hieu used the card data to buy concert and event tickets from Ticketmaster, then sold tickets at TradeMe.
 The university became aware of his act, the Auckland police got involved.
 Hieu’s travel visa was not renewed after the first semester ended, and in retribution, he attacked the university’s site, shutting it down for at least two days.

 From 2007 to 2013, he operated a "massive international hacking and identity theft scheme from his home in Vietnam," in which he stole personally identifiable information (such as names, Social Security numbers, and bank account data) of 200 million U.S. citizens.
 Hieu obtained this data by hacking companies' databases, then advertised and offered (on two websites he operated, which were later shuttered) the stolen information for purchase by other cybercriminals.
 Hieu was also able to obtain data from Court Ventures, an Experian subsidiary, by "posing as a private investigator operating out of Singapore."

 Hieu made nearly $2 million from his scheme.
 The Internal Revenue Service has confirmed that 13,673 U.S. citizens, whose stolen PII was sold on Hieu’s websites, have been victimized through the filing of $65 million in fraudulent individual income tax returns.